 - Supply, operate, or maintain personal protective equipment.

-OHS Technicians with little to no experience tend to make between $30610 and $36920 while the more experienced ones make over $61740 per year.
+OHS Technicians with little to no experience tend to make between $32080 and $39390 while the more experienced ones can earn over $66300 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An OHS Technician is to move to a higher paying state like AK.
-Right now, the highest paying states for OHS Technicians are AK, IL, NM, NV and RI.
+One of the easiest ways to increase your salary as an Occupational Health and Safety Technician is to move to a higher paying state like MA.
+Right now, the highest paying states for OHS Technicians are MA, RI, WY, AK and NJ.

-3 other factors that can increase your salary as An OHS Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Occupational Health and Safety Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other OHS Technicians what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other OHS Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.